ChengHsiangLu/Myofibroblast/README.md

 #### Dendrogram with only protein coding genes

-Perform hierarchical clustering on a subset of the gene expression data stored in the variable RBarretTNFATGFBTPM_GMask with only protein coding genes.
+Perform hierarchical clustering on the filtered gene expression data stored in the variable RBarretTNFATGFBTPM_GMask:

 ```